Inbibo/adonisfx_docs/docs/maya/ui_overview.md

   <figcaption><b>Figure 16</b>: AdonisFX Menu Edit Glue section.</figcaption>
 </figure>

 - **Add Inputs**.
-Adds input meshes to the selected AdnGlue.
-The glue output mesh must be the last element in the selection.
+Adds input meshes to an existing AdnGlue node.
+The output mesh of the destination AdnGlue has to be the object selected last.
 - **Remove Inputs**.
-Removes input meshes from the selected AdnGlue.
-The glue output mesh must be the last element in the selection.
-If only the glue geometry is selected, then all inputs will be removed.
+Removes input meshes from an existing AdnGlue node.
+The output mesh of the destination AdnGlue has to be the object selected last.
+If only the glue output mesh is selected, then all inputs will be removed.

 #### Debug